JuWeber99/InnerTxn_PytealTutorial/article.md

 And again checking against: https://developer.algorand.org/docs/get-details/transactions/#create-an-asset ...
 It looks like it indeed is correct!

-The InnerTransaction can also pass back the *ID* of the newly created **ASA** back to the program.
+The `InnerTransaction` can also pass back the *ID* of the newly created **ASA** back to the program.
-This can be used to safe the *ID* of newly created assed instantly to the global state.
+This can be used to safe the *ID* of newly created asset instantly to the global state.
 The asset id can be returned by returning `InnerTxn.created_asset_id()`.
 We can even set a note for the **Inner Transaction**!